-The perfect knit is menswear’s ultimate winter warmer.
-Choose wisely and you’ll be bullet nipple-free and look like you’ve got cold-weather style wrapped up.
+When it comes to cold-weather style, there’s one rule to remember: you’ve got to be in knits to win it.
+Choose the right autumn/winter knitwear and you’ll be bullet nipple-free and look like you’ve got icy style wrapped up.
 Plus, your mum will be able to stop worrying about you getting ill.

 The Roll Neck